reason-native-web/vendor/README.md

 Add a `files` key that points to the folder where it's cloned, in this case : `"files": ["websocketaf"],`

-Update `publish.yml` with the added libraries in the correct order.
+Update `publish.yml` with the added libraries in the topological order.
 The order is important if a library depends on another library since they will be published in order to be able to build the next.